Knowledge-Graph-Hub/kg-chat/README.md

     ```

 2. **Test Query**: Run a test query.
-   > **:warning: NOTE:** `--data-dir` is a required parameter for all commands.
+   > **:warning: ** `--data-dir` is a required parameter for all commands.
 This is the path for the directory which contains the nodes.tsv and edges.tsv file.
 The filenames are expected to be exactly that.
     ```shell
     poetry run kg test-query --data-dir data
     ```